What Types of Injuries and Illnesses are Covered By Workers' Compensation?

 There are a few circumstances regarding what injuries are covered by workers' compensation in which the employer is not obligated to pay an injured employee benefits, even if the injury occurs at work or is work-related.
 These include injuries sustained:

 - While the employee was under the influence of alcohol or drugs.

 - When the employee was acting in direct conflict with stated company policy.

 - While the employee was committing a crime.

-If you or someone you love has suffered a work-related injury, you may be eligible for workers’ compensation benefits.
+If you or someone you love has suffered a work-related injury, you may wonder what injuries are covered by workers' compensation, and if you may be eligible for benefits.
 Even if the injury did not occur at the office, or if you aren’t sure if you have a case, reach out to the experienced lawyers at the Pothitakis Law Firm.
 Fill out our “contact us” form on this page, and you’ll receive a prompt response from a member of our legal team who can answer your questions and schedule a free, no-obligation consultation.